ucsb-cs148-w24/project-pj03-intelligrocery/team/contributions/CONTRIBS.md

 - Added input restrictions for editing pantry and grocery list items
 - Styling changes to make UI more intuitive and clean such as replacing words with icons
 - Implemented initial separate version of pantry and grocery list including adding and deleting items
-- Added banner messages for when user adds ingredients from a recipe to their grocery list
+- Added banner messages for when user adds ingredients from a recipe to their grocery list, deleting items, moving items between pantry/grocery

 ### Anderson
 - Integrating intial API with the app